salomellabres/openduck/README.md

 ### Analysis

-After successfully running OpenDUck using either OpenMM or Amber, the results can be compiled using the report submodule.
+After successfully running OpenDUck using either OpenMM or AMBER, the results can be compiled using the report submodule.
 By default, the lowest $W_{QB}$ is used as a reporter for the robustness of the studied interaction, however, a better (and more formally appropiate) descriptor has been shown to be the $\Delta_{QB}$ obtained using the Jarzynski equality.
 When specified, a bootstrapping is performed to assess the convergence of the reported value.

 **Important**

-Due the different formating of Amber and OpenMM steered molecular dynamics output, the _--format_ argument is needed when analyzing either output.
+Due to the different formating of AMBER and OpenMM steered molecular dynamics output, the `--format` argument is needed when analyzing either output.
-When analyzing a single result, the default pattern is the current directory (.).
+When analyzing a single result, the default pattern is the current directory (`.`).
 If you wish to analyze multiple directories, specify the wildcard pattern.

 ```{bash}
 $ openduck report -h